-Applying a warm compress to a painful arthritic joint can reduce the stiffness of the joint, relax the muscles surrounding it, and stimulate blood circulation improving the joint’s range.
+Applying a warm compress to a painful arthritic joint can reduce the stiffness of the joints, relax the muscles surrounding it, and stimulate blood circulation, improving the joint’s range.

 When Should You Use a Cold Compress?

-Where Can I Buy a Warm or Cold Compress?
+Where Can You Buy a Hot or Cold Compress?

 Warm and cold compresses are available over-the-counter at most pharmacies near you.

-Why Is It Important to Know the Difference between the Uses of Hot Compress vs. Cold Compress?
+Why Is It Important to Know the Difference Between the Uses of a Hot Compress and Cold Compress?

-Using heat and cold therapy to manage arthritic pain can provide excellent relief.
+Using heat or cold therapy to manage arthritic pain can provide excellent relief.
 The challenge is knowing which one to choose and when.

-Remember that heat relaxes muscles, cold reduces inflammation and pain.
+Remember that heat relaxes muscles and cold reduces inflammation and pain.

-How Do You Make a Warm Compress at Home?
+How Do You Make a DIY Warm Compress?

 If you don’t want to purchase heat packs from a pharmacy, you can make your own warm compress at home.
 There are actually several ways you can do this.